whitelightning450/Machine-Learning-Water-Systems-Model/README.md

 The Parley's watershed contains Mountain Dell reservoir and Little Dell reservoir that hold up to 3.2x10<sup>6</sup> m<sup>3</sup> and 25x10<sup>6</sup>  m<sup>3</sup>, respectively, and are the only utility owned long-term storage sources.
 When surface water supplies cannot meet demand during the summer months, SLCDPU has access up to 22x10<sup>6</sup> m^3</sup> per year of groundwater.
 If surface and groundwater supplies cannot satisfy demands, out-of-district Deer Creek reservoir and CUP sources support up to 61x10<sup>6</sup> m<sup>3</sup> per year of use.
-This water comes at a greater cost, resulting in it being the least prioritized supply source and for purposes of RRV metrics in this study, these out-of-district requests are considered a reliability failure for the SLCDPU water system.
+This water comes at a greater cost, resulting in it being the least prioritized supply source, and for purposes of RRV metrics in this study,  considered a reliability failure for the water system.

 ![SLC_WS_schematic](https://user-images.githubusercontent.com/33735397/159962157-b7ef6a33-e758-4d9b-924c-a266f17c0b0e.PNG)

-**Water System:** Salt Lake City's water system leverages adjacent Wasatch Mountain surface water supplies, small reservoirs (Dell system), groundwater withdrawal, minimal in-system storage, and access to larger U.S. Bureau of Reclamation reservoir systems.
+**Water System:** Salt Lake City water system leverages adjacent Wasatch Mountain surface water supplies, small reservoirs (Dell system), groundwater withdrawal, minimal in-system storage, and access to larger U.S. Bureau of Reclamation reservoir systems.

 ### Machine Learning Model Inputs and Training
 Many of the SLC-WSM inputs drive the XGB-WSM, including daily surface water supplies (e.g., City Creek), total system demand, service area population, reservoir levels, and the previous time step's reservoir levels, groundwater extraction rate, and out-of-district requests.
 For example, the reservoir level on July 1<sup>st</sup> functions as an input to predict the reservoir level on July 2<sup>nd</sup>.
 This research developed three additional metrics to further enhance model performance: total daily surface water supplies, day of the year, and month.
 For model training we source streamflow and demand data from the utility's long-term records, the Kem C. Gardner Policy Institute provides population data, SLC-WSM simulations provide groundwater extraction rates, out-of-district Deer Creek reservoir use, and Mountain Dell and Little Dell reservoir levels.
-Streamflow values entering water treatment facilities at each canyon's mouth for model inputs as well as demand data conisting of the total volume of water entering the distribution system (all connected demands, leaks, and unaccounted-for losses).
+Streamflow values entering water treatment facilities at each canyon's mouth form model inputs, as well as demand data conisting of the total volume of water entering the distribution system (all connected demands, leaks, and unaccounted-for losses).

 For model demand predictions, the ML-based Climate-Supply-Development water demand model (CSD-WDM, https://github.com/whitelightning450/Water-Demand-Forecasting) predicts mean monthly demands in response to climate, supply, and socioeconomic factors.
 The CSD-WDM demonstrates high seasonal prediction accuracy with a mean absolute error of 62.8 lpcd and a mean absolute percent error  8.4%.